INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Introduction

 \section{Introduction}

-The focus of robotic mapping has been steadily evolving.
-Traditionally, robots prioritized high-precision metric reconstruction to ensure safe navigation \cite{Qin_2018, Geneva2020ICRA, Campos_2021}.
+The field of robotic mapping has undergone a significant evolution, transitioning from pure high-precision metric reconstruction to semantic understanding, and now toward embodied AI-driven hierarchical and topological representations.
+Traditionally, robots prioritized high-precision metric reconstruction to ensure safe navigation \cite{Whelan2015ElasticFusionDS, 6162880, Campos_2021}.
 However, the rise of embodied AI is shifting this focus toward semantic interaction.
-An agent operating in human environments must understand vague, language-driven instructions rather than just coordinate goals.
-In this context, strict metric localization is not a necessity in many modern embodied tasks.
-Benchmarks such as Object Goal Navigation (ObjectNav) and Vision Language Navigation (VLN) \cite{habitat19iccv, szot2021habitat, puig2023habitat3} consider an episode successful if the agent stops within a 1-meter radius of the target.
-This reflects a shift from geometric accuracy to semantic understanding, which is sufficient for the robot to find and interact with the object.
-A robot does not require a perfect point cloud to locate and identify a cup.
-Instead, it requires a semantically meaningful index to bridge the gap between human language and physical space.
+An agent operating in human environments must understand complex language-driven instructions rather than just coordinate goals.
+As shown in Fig.~\ref{fig:teaser}, to execute continuous human instructions in a complex indoor environment, a robot must construct an interactive and interpretable map, and continuously resolve ambiguity, negation, and chained spatial constraints in human commands.

-We argue that, to effectively serve embodied intelligence tasks, the mapping system for robots need to satisfy several essential requirements. \textbf{Structured.} The map should organize the environment into a multi-level topology rather than a flat collection of features, mirroring human spatial cognition to support scalable reasoning. \textbf{Semantically Rich.} The map must contain deep visual and semantic attributes.
-This is essential for grounding abstract human concepts into concrete physical entities. \textbf{On-the-fly.} The system should support incremental maintenance during exploration.
-While strict real-time synchronization is unnecessary, the map must capture meaningful semantic changes during exploration without relying on heavy offline post-processing. \textbf{Interpretable.} The retrieval mechanism must go beyond opaque embedding matching.
-It requires robust reasoning capabilities to accurately parse complex language constraints and ensure verifiable results.
+We believe that in order to serve embodied intelligence tasks, especially complex natural language queries, the mapping system for robots needs to satisfy several essential requirements. \textbf{Structured.} The map should organize the environment into a multi-level topological structure. \textbf{Semantically Rich.} The map must contain deep visual and semantic attributes. \textbf{On-the-fly.} The system should support incremental maintenance and capture meaningful semantic changes during exploration. \textbf{Interpretable.} Rather than relying on simple matching, the retrieval mechanism should be guided by an explicit, human-like reasoning process to handle diverse constraints and support error tracing and correction.